PDI

 If you want an even more bizarre example of how this works — Save the above image to your Desktop — Open it in Photoshop (use the embedded profile: sRGB) — then Edit> Assign Profile: Wacked RGB.

-To have "Whacked RGB" available under Assign Profile, you will likely need to have already installed the "WhackedRGB.icc" profile (available in the DOWNLOAD PDI Target(WhackedRGB)ONLY.zip (4MB) for PC and Mac OS-X).
+To have "Whacked RGB" available under Photoshop's Assign Profile, you will likely need to have already installed the "WhackedRGB.icc" profile from one of my PDI downloads.

-If you are intrigued by all this, please check out my Assign Versus Convert Photoshop Tutorial — this really is the nuts and bolts to understanding how profiles work.
+If you are intrigued by all this, please check out my Assign Versus Convert Photoshop Tutorial for profile enlightenment.

-Here is an in-depth on-line demonstration of ICC profiles in action...
+Here is a great on-line demonstration of ICC profiles in action.

 PhotoDisc production CREDITS: